DUI Defense Attorney in Medford

 Oregon's laws against driving under the influence of intoxicants (DUII) are among the toughest in the entire nation.
-Oregon adheres to a nearly zero-tolerance policy, so if you were found to be driving under the legal blood alcohol content (BAC) level of 0.08% but you were still charged with a DUII, you could be facing serious consequences.
-If a law official even assumes that the presence of an intoxicant - alcohol or controlled substance - is negatively affecting your ability to operate a motor vehicle, the official can charge you with a DUII.
+Oregon adheres to a nearly zero-tolerance policy, so if you were found to be driving under the legal blood alcohol content (BAC) level of 0.08% but you were still charged with a DUI, you could be facing serious consequences.
+If a law official even assumes that the presence of an intoxicant - alcohol or controlled substance - is negatively affecting your ability to operate a motor vehicle, the official can charge you with a DUI in Oregon.

 Defend your rights as a driver.

-If you have been arrested for a DUII, it is imperative that you retain a Medford DUII defense lawyer that can coordinate a defense strategy that takes into account both your criminal defense matters and the issues that may arise with the DMV.
+If you have been arrested for a DUII, it is imperative that you retain a Medford DUI lawyer that can coordinate a defense strategy that takes into account both your criminal defense matters and the issues that may arise with the DMV.

-Because DUII offenses are offenses that involve alcohol and operating a vehicle under the influence, DUII cases will always bring up issues of possible jail time, driver license suspension, and professional consequences that are often associated with DUII offenses.
-Oregon's Measure 11 law provides very tough penalties for the reckless operation of motor vehicles resulting in injury, serious injury, or manslaughter.
+Because DUII offenses are offenses that involve alcohol and operating a vehicle under the influence, DUII cases will always bring up issues of possible jail time, driver license suspension, and professional consequences that are often associated with DUI offenses.
+Oregon's Measure 11 law provides very tough penalties for the reckless driving of motor vehicles resulting in injury, serious injury, or manslaughter.

-For any DUII arrest, an attorney should be consulted immediately.
+For any DUII arrest, a DUI lawyer should be consulted immediately.
 Retaining the service of a defense attorney early on in a case could prove to be your best asset.
 When so much is on the line, why would you hesitate?

 Especially when alcohol or controlled substances are involved in an arrest, the Oregon prosecutors will take your criminal matters more serious.
 Do not risk taking your case on your own or putting your freedom in the hands of an inexperienced lawyer.
-Trust an attorney with trial experience and courtroom skills to present a strong criminal defense!
+Trust our Medford DUI attorney with trial experience and courtroom skills to present a strong criminal defense!

-If you are found guilty of a first-time DUII, you will face the following penalties:
+If you are found guilty of a first-time DUI in Oregon, you will face the following penalties:

 - Probation for at least 18 -24 months